ajsmith007/PlanetLabs_Anagrams/README.md

 Main program: anagram_finder.py

-Requirements: Python 2.7 or Python 3.4 on Mac OS X or Ubuntu 14.04 LTS
+Requirements: Python 2.7 or Python 3.4

-Execution: python anagram_finder.py
+Execution: python anagram_finder.py <dictionary of words>

 Instructions: An anagram is a word formed by rearranging the letters of another, like "topside" and "deposit".
 In some cases, there might be as many (or more) anagrams than there are characters, like "post", "spot", "stop" and "tops".